MarkBroerkens/CarND-Traffic-Sign-Classifier-Project/README.md

 ## Rubric Points
 ### Submitted Files

- 1. README that includes all the rubric points and how you addressed each one.
+ 1. [README.md](https://github.com/MarkBroerkens/CarND-Traffic-Sign-Classifier-Project/blob/master/Traffic_Sign_Classifier.ipynb) that includes all the rubric points and how I addressed each one.
 You're reading it!
  1. The [jupyter notebook](https://github.com/MarkBroerkens/CarND-Traffic-Sign-Classifier-Project/blob/master/Traffic_Sign_Classifier.ipynb).
  1. [HTML output of the code](Traffic_Sign_Classifier.html)